Rohitkale-AIML/product-analytics/README.md

 # Product Analytics

-## sudden drop in UBER rides booking by 30%, need to find the root cause analysis
+## Sudden drop in UBER rides booking by 30%, need to find the root cause analysis

 **CRIEd Framework:**